0x2c7/ruby_jard/website/docs/commands/continue.md

 | ------- | ------------------- | ----- |
 | `continue` | F9 | `c` |

-Continue the execution of your program to the end, or stop at the first dynamic break point or `jard` attachment command.
+Continue the execution of your program until it finishes, or stop at the first dynamic break point or `jard` attachment command.